Tinkerforge/doc/source/Embedded/Raspberry_Pi.rst

  cd /home/pi
- sudo apt-get install python-twisted python-gudev libusb-1.0-0 wget http://download.tinkerforge.com/tools/brickd/linux/brickd_linux_latest.deb sudo dpkg -i brickd_latest.deb
+ sudo apt-get install python-twisted python-gudev libusb-1.0-0 wget http://download.tinkerforge.com/tools/brickd/linux/brickd_linux_latest.deb sudo dpkg -i brickd_linux_latest.deb

  cd /home/pi
- sudo apt-get install python python-qt4 python-qwt5-qt4 python-matplotlib python-scipy python-opengl python-numpy python-qt4-gl wget http://download.tinkerforge.com/tools/brickv/linux/brickv_linux_latest.deb
+ sudo apt-get install python python-qt4 python-qt4-gl python-qwt5-qt4 python-opengl
+ wget http://download.tinkerforge.com/tools/brickv/linux/brickv_linux_latest.deb
- sudo dpkg -i brickv_latest.deb
+ sudo dpkg -i brickv_linux_latest.deb

 Access from outside
 -------------------

-You can use the Raspberry Pi to run the Brick Deamon and control the attached devices from the outside.
+You can use the Raspberry Pi to run the Brick Daemon and control the attached devices from the outside.
 For example you can use this to control stuff from your mobile phone.